Tamzid06/E-commerce-Web-API/README.md

 npm install redux-persist
 npm install --save styled-components

-Except running all these ,we can also just run
+Except running all these, we can also just run
 npm install
-and npm witt automatically find the dependencies and install it.
+and npm will automatically find the dependencies and install it.

 STEP 3:
 then go to the BANKAPI folder